 Captain John Smith, a Hungarian nobleman

-How come that the famous Captain John Smith happened to be a member of the Hungarian Valiant Order before setting out to North America?
+How come the famous Captain John Smith happened to be a member of the Hungarian Valiant Order before setting out to North America?

 Pocahontas must have heard of the Siege of Székesfehérvár, Hungary…